Attention High School Juniors in Central Virginia

 Carry-On Trailer Corporation Future Welder's Scholarship

 For high school seniors in the Northern Neck and Essex County pursuing a career in welding.
-Application deadline has passed.
+Application will open spring of 2020.

 Cobb Imprint Memorial Scholarship in Honor of Marvin Williams

 Two 3,000 scholarships will be awarded to students from Chesterfield, Goochland, Hanover, Henrico, or the City of Richmond who have lost one or both parents.
-Application deadline has passed.
+Application will open spring of 2020.

 Kiwanis Club of Greater Richmond Scholarship

 A renewable scholarship for students from certain greater Richmond area high schools planning to enroll at a four-year college.
 Must demonstrate financial need, academic achievement, leadership, and community service.
-Application deadline has passed.
+Application will open spring of 2020.

 Richmond Flying Squirrels All-Star Legacy Scholarship

 Open to high school seniors in the Richmond region who participated in an athletic sport in high school and are attending a 2- or 4-year college in the upcoming academic year.
 One $5,000 scholarship will be awarded, renewable for up to four years.
-Application deadline has passed.
+Application will open spring of 2020.

 Click here to find local, statewide, and national scholarships.
 There are opportunities for students pursuing an education through career and technical training, community college, or a four-year college or university.